Header image courtesy of @sarahkaman90s (via Instagram)

 After some unfortunate incidents through the years—a purported fire resulting from an overflow of lit candles, heavy branches falling over, and deteriorating tree health—the original two-hundred-year-old banyan has been retired and replaced by a plastic imitation tree.
 Alternatively, you may also hang your bao die onto the wooden rack that has been set-up nearby to avoid risking another bump on the head.

 Lam Tsuen Wishing Trees, Lam Tsuen Heung Kung Sho Road, Lam Tsuen | (+852) 2638 3678

 There are quite a few temples around Hong Kong that have been built in honour of Tin Hau, goddess of the sea, this one dating back to the Qing dynasty over three hundred years ago during Emperor Qianlong’s reign.
-Sectioned off into a two-part main hall, one side is dedicated to its eponymous goddess, while the other stands in honour of the Chinese gods of literature, Man Cheong (文昌), and war, Mo Tai (武帝).
+Sectioned off into a two-part main hall, one side is dedicated to its eponymous goddess, while the other stands in honour of the Chinese god of literature, Man Cheong (文昌), and god of war, Mo Tai (武帝).

 Just opposite the Tin Hau Temple lies the Temple of Justice established in honour of 12 valiant soldiers who fought to protect Lam Tsuen village during a more tumultuous era.
 In 1981, the construction was officially classed as a Grade II historical building, then later on upgraded to a Grade III historical building in 2010.